Personalized Robotic Object Rearrangement from Scene Context: Evaluation on PARSEC Scenarios

 \subsection{Results}

 We present the results of KnownEnv and NovelEnvCategory experiments.
 We report $PA$ as an aggregate measure of rearrangement performance for each experiment.
-For the KnownEnv, we also report $SED$ and $IGO$ scores across different initial environment conditions to study how rearrangement performance changes over increasing \textit{within-scene} context.
+For the KnownEnv, we also report $SED$ and $IGO$ scores across different initial environment conditions to study how rearrangement performance changes over increasing \textit{current} scene context.

 \textbf{Aggregate Performance}: Table~\ref{tab:placement_accuracy_envs} presents the $PA$ scores for KnownEnv and NovelEnvCategory experiments.
 Across both experiments, ContextSortLM and APRICOT-NonInteractive achieve higher $PA$ than TidyBot-Random and ConSOR, demonstrating the benefit of integrating multiple semantic context sources rather than relying on a single source for preference adaptation.
 Moreover, ContextSortLM, APRICOT-NonInteractive, and TidyBot-Random have a higher $PA$ than other methods without any pre-training or using in-context examples from our dataset, highlighting the importance of pre-trained commonsense reasoning in adapting to new user preferences.